redshiftzero/redshiftzero.github.io/content/post/threat-modeling-1.md

 The downside of the spreadsheet approach is that it's a bit awkward to perform deeper analysis on, as well as follow one-to-many relationships.
 But, the spreadsheet has the advantage of being something that one can export as CSV and store in version control (although not in the most readable format, but one could then load the CSV in e.g. [pandas](https://pandas.pydata.org/) if one wants to perform further analysis).

-Some tools like [threagile](https://github.com/Threagile/threagile), [threat-modeling](https://github.com/freedomofpress/threat-modeling), and [pytm](https://github.com/izar/pytm) store the enumerated threats in YAML, JSON, and in the case of pytm a SQL dump.
+Some tools like [threagile](https://github.com/Threagile/threagile), [threat-modeling](https://github.com/freedomofpress/threat-modeling), and [pytm](https://github.com/izar/pytm) store the enumerated threats in YAML, JSON, and in the case of pytm, a SQL dump.
 These all enable easy analysis using other tools as well as for YAML and JSON human-readable storage in version control.

 ### How to determine which mitigations to apply?

 Once threats have been enumerated, next we need to decide how to make decisions about them.
 If we can mitigate all threats, then great.
 However, we might be unable to completely mitigate all threats, so we need to decide how to allocate the engineering effort we have in a rational manner to manage the risk.
 There are not a lot of tools that aid in this dimension (see the next section on Simulation-like question answering).

+*Edit 11/12/2020*: Another important aspect here is how best to store the mitigations - and their mapping to threats.
+It is highly useful to track which mitigations map to which threats such that developers can clearly see the purpose of the mitigation, and to enable one to evaluate the impact of removing a given security control (e.g. if debates arise on their importance due to maintenance burden or user impact).
+In [threat-modeling](https://github.com/freedomofpress/threat-modeling), the approach is to store the mitigations also in YAML, similar to the threats, with references to the threat IDs they apply to, to enable this sort of analysis[^2].

 # Ideas